-Legal and regulatory (including taxation) changes could adversely affect the Company.
+Legal and regulatory (including taxation) changes could adversely affect the Company and each Sub-fund.
 Regulation (including taxation) of investment vehicles such as the Company is subject to change.
 The effect of any future legal or regulatory (including taxation) change on the Company is impossible to predict, but could be substantial and have adverse consequences on the rights and returns of Shareholders.